FaizanAsifB/Portfolio/src/content/projects/01-name-place-animal-thing.md

 ---
 title: Name Place Animal Thing
-description: An interactive multiplayer game with real-time functionality that operates on a simple premise, each round, a random alphabet is chosen, and players must provide answers for various categories starting with that letter.
-The game offers two modes for players, each providing a diverse gameplay experience.
+description: An interactive multiplayer game with real-time functionality that operates on a simple premise, each round a random alphabet is chosen, and players must provide answers for various categories starting with that letter.
+The game offers two modes, each providing a diverse gameplay experience.
-imgName: name-place
+imgName: tech-trove
 videoURL: https://www.youtube.com/watch?v=on_oXOdLpzw
 caption: An Interactive Multiplayer Game
 tools: